-- (a) If [an] a LIURP applicant is eligible to receive program services, the public utility shall arrange for an [onsite] energy [survey] audit [shall] to be performed by an ESP to determine if the installation of program measures or if the provision of other program services or if both would be appropriate.
+(a) If [an] a LIURP applicant is eligible to receive program services, the public utility shall arrange for an [onsite] energy [survey] audit [shall] to be performed by an ESP to determine if the installation of program measures or if the provision of other program services or if both would be appropriate.
 [The installation of a program measure is considered appropriate if it is not already present and performing effectively and when the energy savings derived from the installation will result in a simple payback of 7 years or less.
-A 12-year simple payback criterion shall be utilized for the installation of side wall insulation, attic insulation, space heating system replacement, water heater replacements, and refrigerator replacement when the expected lifetime of the measure exceeds the payback period.] - (b) [Program funds may not be used for measures that involve fuel switching between Commission regulated utilities.
+A 12-year simple payback criterion shall be utilized for the installation of side wall insulation, attic insulation, space heating system replacement, water heater replacements, and refrigerator replacement when the expected lifetime of the measure exceeds the payback period.]

+(b) [Program funds may not be used for measures that involve fuel switching between Commission regulated utilities.
 This stipulation does not apply to fuel switching within a dual-fuel utility.]
 (Reserved).

-- (c) A public utility may not use the same ESP that performed an energy audit at a dwelling to install the program measures determined appropriate by the energy audit at the same dwelling. - (d) To evaluate whether the installation of program measures on a dwelling are appropriate, the energy audit must determine both: - (1) Whether a program measure is not already present or is not performing effectively. - (2) Whether the total estimated energy savings would exceed the cost of installation of all program measures over the expected lifetime of those program measures. - (e) Notwithstanding § 58.11(d), a public utility may determine that providing a program measure is necessary for the long-term health, safety, and comfort levels for the occupants regardless of the estimated energy savings.
+(c) Absent a public utility demonstrating by statistical evidence that there is a material problem with the same ESP performing an energy audit and installing a program measure at the same dwelling, aA public utility may not use the same ESP that performed an energy audit at a dwelling to install the program measures determined appropriate by the energy audit at the same dwelling.

+(d) To evaluate whether the installation of program measures on a dwelling are appropriate, the energy audit must determine both:

+(1) Whether a program measure is not already present or is not performing effectively.

+(2) Whether the total estimated energy savings would exceed the cost of installation of all program measures over the expected lifetime of those program measures.

+(e) Notwithstanding § 58.11(d), a public utility may determine that providing a program measure is necessary for the long-term health, safety, and comfort levels for the occupants regardless of the estimated energy savings.